latchbio/latch/docs/source/basics/local_development.md

 COPY wf /root/wf
 ...
 ```
-Then when running `latch develop`, any changes to files or additional files created in the `wf` directory will be reflected in the development environment.
+Then when running `latch develop`, any changes to files or additional files created in the `wf` directory will be reflected in the environment, overwriting the old code in the development environment to ensure that your latest changes are present.

 Files that are deleted locally are not automatically deleted in the development environment.
-Finally, any changes to the Dockerfile which you would like to reflect in the development environment require a rebuild.
+Also, any changes to the Dockerfile which you would like to reflect in the development environment require a reregister.

-## Exploring the environment

-If you are running into issues with your environment (say, for example, a binary isn't where you expect it to be), you can see for yourself exactly what the environment looks like when running `latch develop`.

----

 ## Next Steps